anderson-uchoa/DyMMer/README.md

 Distributed under the MIT license.
 See ``LICENSE`` for more information.

-DyMMer uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
+DyMMer-NFP uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
 The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
 If you would like to use JxBrowser in your development, please contact TeamDev.